newtheatre/history-project/_content/docs/editing.md

 ## Committees ##

-New committees are usually added by an [Project Editor](https://github.com/orgs/newtheatre/people) at the start of each academic year.
+New committees are usually added by a [Project Editor](https://github.com/orgs/newtheatre/people) at the start of each academic year.
 Committee files are stored in the `_committees/` folder.
 We do get submissions from alumni with information regarding past committees and these can be added by anyone.
 For detailed information on how to format a committee file, see the [Committees](https://history.newtheatre.org.uk/docs/committee/) page.

 ## Person Lists ##